 There are great ideas behind every successful company.
 But how do you actually come up with these ideas and how can you help something?
-Some ideas come because someone is “kissed by the muse”, but what does the rest of the population do? – Through the targeted use of various brainstorming methods, the brainstorming process can run at full speed.
-Here we show you the 6 most successful methods and show you further methods for efficient brainstorming.
+Some ideas come because someone is “kissed by the muse”, but what does the rest of the population do? – Through the targeted use of various brainstorming methods, the brainstorming juices can flow at full speed.
+Here we show you the 6 most successful methods and tell you efficient brainstorming tips and tricks.

 Basics about brainstorming

 When brainstorming with various people, it is important to consider all ideas as valuable and see them as help for further ideas.
-So don’t criticize it right away, but consider this contribution as a valuable addition, otherwise you prevent the flow of ideas before it can really begin, because someone is inhibited.
-Efficient brainstorming is just working out when everybody feels apprechiated and their ideas welcomed.
+So don’t criticize it right away, but consider this contribution as a valuable addition, otherwise, you prevent the flow of ideas before it can really begin to start to flow, just because someone is inhibited or frightened to say something.
+Efficient brainstorming is just working out when everybody feels appreciated and their ideas are welcomed.

 An important factor influencing effective brainstorming is, of course, the group.
 The optimal group size is between 6 to 12 people.
-The selection of brainstorming participants should be as targeted twoards the ideas as possible but should be heterogeneous (also different levels, expertises etc.).
+The selection of brainstorming participants should be as targeted towards the ideas as possible but should be heterogeneous (also different levels, expertise, etc.).
 The most suitable persons for your brainstorming sessions:

 - They have a positive attitude towards brainstorming